ronnieranks66-lang/ronnieranks66-lang/README.md

 **Junior Data Analyst | Transitioning from Radiography to Analytics**

-I specialize in transforming complex healthcare data into actionable insights.
-With a strong foundation in R, SQL, Excel, Tableau, and Python, I leverage my clinical experience to solve real-world medical challenges and optimize patient outcomes through data-driven decisions.
-My expertise also extends to energy, weather, and business & finance data analysis.
+I specialize in transforming complex data into actionable insights.
+With a strong foundation in R, SQL, Excel, Tableau, and Python, I leverage my clinical experience to solve real-world challenges and optimize outcomes through data-driven decisions.

 ---